‘Vanderpump Rules’ Star Brittany Cartwright Defends Her Baby Bump Against Body Shamers

 “Some of y’all are just sad and I wish you happiness someday,” she wrote.
 “I am happy and healthy and I’m going to enjoy my pregnancy no matter what the trolls say.”

-Brittany didn’t specifically point out any of the commenters that pushed her to defend herself but she clearly had enough.
+Brittany didn’t specifically point out any of the commenters that pushed her to defend herself, but she clearly had enough.

 Body-shaming is, unfortunately, something the 31-year-old is used to as she has had to deal with negative comments from Vanderpump Rules viewers for years now as her weight has fluctuated on the show.
 She has defended herself since joining the hit Bravo series in Season 4 as a guest.